tim-wyatt/vodafone-Java-Phase1-Assessment/README.md

 - Option to quit the program

 The File Operations menu will have the following features:
+- Add a new file to the system
+- Search for a file in the system
+- Delete a file in the system
 - An option to quit this menu and return to the main menu